Free Preview

 Window cleaning contracts in Maryland typically cover interior and exterior window washing at federal office buildings, high-rise and atrium glass cleaning at courthouses, building-facade and curtain-wall washing, post-construction window cleanup, and recurring storefront and ground-floor glass-care IDIQs.
 Federal posts in this category fall under NAICS 561790 (Other Services to Buildings and Dwellings), the classification that covers exterior and interior window cleaning, with some bundled work falling under 561720 (Janitorial Services), and the bulk of the work flows to the GSA Public Buildings Service, DoD installations, and VA medical centers.
 Window-cleaning and building-exterior work is almost always small-business set-aside given typical award sizes, and high-rise scopes require certified rope-access or aerial-lift operators plus liability coverage.

-Maryland currently has 2 open window cleaning contracts in our database, with 0 added in the last 30 days.
-Volume in smaller markets is lumpy: a single base or facility can drive a quarter of annual postings.
-The most active buyers are DEPT OF THE ARMY (1 open posts) and US COAST GUARD (1), with the rest spread across other federal civilian agencies, DoD components, and state and local departments active in Maryland.
+Maryland currently has 20 open window cleaning contracts in our database, with 18 added in the last 30 days.
+That's a steady cadence — enough flow to make automated alerting worthwhile rather than manual portal-checking.
+The most active buyers are Department Of General Services (4 open posts) and Department of Natural Resources (3), with the rest spread across other federal civilian agencies, DoD components, and state and local departments active in Maryland.

 Beyond federal opportunities, much of the window cleaning work in Maryland is posted through eMaryland Marketplace Advantage (eMMA), with recurring buyers including the Maryland Department of Transportation, University System of Maryland campuses, and Maryland Stadium Authority.
 Maryland aggressively enforces MBE goals — most contracts carry a target percentage that prime contractors must subcontract to certified MBE firms.
 ContractRadar pulls federal postings from SAM.gov alongside state and local feeds so a window-cleaning vendor doesn't have to monitor each portal manually.